SLAIHEE CONFERENCES

 Download Conference Keynote Speech by Professor Nelun de Silva

-Download 2022 Conference Book
+Download 2022 Conference Proceedings Book

 SLAIHEE CONFERENCES

-17th Conference 2021
+17th SLAIHEE Conference 2021

 The 17th Annual SLAIHEE conference was held on the 30th of July 2021, online via Zoom.
 The theme this year was “Developing self-aware and self-directed students and staff”.
 Professor Sunethra Perera, the President SLAIHEE, welcomed the participants who came from several Sri Lankan universities and schools.
 Following the welcome address, Professor Pulani Lanerolle, Professor in Nutrition and Chair, Department of Biochemistry & Molecular Biology, University of Colombo, delivered the keynote address on “Towards Excellence: Effective Reflection”.
 The inauguration concluded with a vote of thanks delivered by Dr Iroja Caldera, President Elect, SLAIHEE.
 This year, twenty two (22) peer reviewed papers were accepted and presented.
 These were on how teaching practices were improved by Sri Lankan university academics and a paper by a secondary school teacher for improving HE-readiness in her students.
 The Conference was followed by the AGM of SLAIHEE.